Shopify/polaris/src/components/Button/README.md

 # Button

-Buttons are used to make common actions immediately visible and easy to perform with one click, tap, or keypress.
-Merchants can use them to navigate or to take action.
+Buttons are used to perform an action or take users to another place with one click, tap, or keypress.

+For navigational actions that appear within or directly following a sentence, use the [link component](/components/navigation/link).

 ---